johanley/special-relativity-core/README.md

 Angles between 4-vectors are defined as ratios of lengths, but in this case these lengths come from the Minkowski metric, not the Euclidean one.
 (Minkowski distance along a hyperbolic arc, divided by the 'radius' of the hyperbola, the distance from the origin to the apex of the hyperbola.)

+**Unexpected: so far, this project models 3-vectors, but not 4-vectors.**
+There is a class for events, but there's no class for 4-vectors.

 **Strange but true**: a boost changes the *measured* rates of all clocks in the universe except for those moving the same way as you.
 A boost changes the *measured* geometry of all objects in the universe (the flattening effect) except for those moving the same way as you.